wh-alice/mig_visualstudio/vs/debugger/remote-debugging.md

  **\<Visual Studio installation directory>\Common7\IDE\Remote Debugger\\<x86, x64, or Appx\msvsmon.exe**.

 ## Configure the remote debugger
  You can change some aspects of the configuration of the remote debugger after you have started it for the first time.

 -   To enable other users to connect to the remote debugger, choose **Tools / Permissions**.
 You must have administrator privileges to grant or deny permissions.

+     > [!IMPORTANT] You can run the remote debugger under a user account that differs from the user account you are using on the Visual Studio computer, but you must add the different user account to the remote debugger's permissions.

+     Alternatively, you can start the remote debugger from the command line with the **/allow \<username>** parameter: **msvsmon /allow \<username@computer>**.

 -   To change the Authentication mode or the port number, or to specify a timeout value for the remote tools: choose **Tools / Options**.

      For a listing of the port numbers used by default, see [Remote Debugger Port Assignments](../debugger/remote-debugger-port-assignments.md).

      > [!WARNING]
 >  You can choose to run the remote tools in No Authentication mode, but this mode is strongly discouraged.
 There is no network security when you run in this mode.
 Choose the No Authentication mode only if you are sure that the network is not at risk from malicious or hostile traffic.

 ##  <a name="bkmk_configureService"></a> (Optional) Configure the remote debugger as a service
  For debugging in ASP.NET and other server environments, you must either run the remote debugger as an Administrator or, if you want it always running,  run the remote debugger as a service.

  If you want to configure the remote debugger as a service, follow these steps.